READY WHERE YOU ARE

 Visitors are also welcomed to browse the shelves, sit and read in the bright reading room, or enjoy a coffee on the balcony, while taking in the panoramic views of the city.
 For book lovers, there’s also an ongoing book sale.

 The Mary R. Schiff Library is located on the third floor of the Longworth Wing of the Cincinnati Art Museum.
 Direct access to the Library via the Castellini entrance (in front of the Pinocchio sculpture), from there take an elevator to the Library.

 At this event you will have an opportunity to hear two artists to articulate an answer to the question “Why do you make art and how does this determine your connection to your audience?”, as well as see up close their work.
-This popular event, now in its fifth year, moved to Thursday’s evenings, as the museum stays open till 8 pm.
+This popular event, now in its seventh year, moved to Thursday’s evenings, as the museum stays open till 8 p.m.